bitDecayGames/LucidText/README.md

 #### **Running Tests**

-From the `test/` directory, simply run `lime test neko` and the tests will be executed
+From the `test/` directory, simply run `lime test neko` and the tests will be executed.

 #### **Adding Tests**